-Germany's Chance Card in 2025: gateway to living and working in Germany
+Germany's Chance Card in 2026: gateway to living and working in Germany

-Understanding the Chance Card
+What the Chance Card Allows

 How to Qualify for the Chance Card

-- Health insurance coverage
+- Health insurance coverage for the full stay

 Your Journey to the Chance Card: A Step-by-Step Guide